neijrr/nextcloud_passwords_handbook_ru/Administrators/Legacy-Migration.md

 This guide helps you to migrate fom the [Passwords Legacy](https://github.com/marius-wieschollek/passwords-legacy) app written by Fallon Turner and maintained by Marius Wieschollek.
-If you did use the legacy app or want to [start from scratch](#starting-from-scratch), this guide is not relevant for you.
+If you did not use the legacy app or want to [start from scratch](#starting-from-scratch), this guide is not relevant for you.

 ### Why you should upgrade